50 Facts that will blow your mind

 You could visit a new beach every day for 27 years straight if you wanted to.

-9. A proposed amendment to the U.S. constitution in 1916 would have citizens vote on all acts of war.
+9. A proposed amendment to the U.S. Constitution in 1916 would have citizens vote on all acts of war.

-The Ludlow Amendment would have forced congress to put any declaration of war to a vote of the citizens unless the U.S. were attacked first.
+The Ludlow Amendment would have forced Congress to put any declaration of war to a vote of the citizens unless the U.S. were attacked first.

 10. The Apollo missions left 96 bags of human excrement on the moon.